QuesTec: The Umpire Information System

 As the UIS controversy died down and the statistics accumulated, it became clear that the UIS was accomplishing its basic goals of narrowing the strike zone closer to the width of the plate and returning both lower and higher strikes that were typically not called before the system was introduced.
 In addition, the claims that the system would "ruin the game" have not been fulfilled, as both pitching and hitting statistics in "QuesTec ballparks" have been consistent with comparable statistics for non-QuesTec parks, and players have adapted to the changes brought by the system.
 As of the end of the 2008 season, the system had analyzed more than 4,800 games.
+An article assessing Questec's legacy, 20 years after Questec's technology debuted, declared the system had achieved its mission to establish a standardized strike zone consistent with the rule book definition.

-The company appears to have ceased operations and is no longer listed on the OTC stock exchange.
+The company appears to have ceased operations, as other companies and technologies proved competitive, and is no longer listed on the OTC stock exchange.
+Never the less, the term 'questec' is still heard throughout Major League Baseball as the generic term for pitch location technology.